JDLuke/Live-Config/README.md

 * A running instance of Kafka.
     You can follow their quickstart far enough to get the server up and running, or you can run it in a Docker container (I use apache/kafka)
 * Either curl or Postman, if you want to exercise the endpoints.
 IntelliJ also has a client, or you can just roll your own if you're into that kind of thing.

+I'm also working on a docker-compose project that will use this, a few industry-standard images, and one custom project to create a working example.